thunder/thunder-distribution/UPDATE.md

 * Make sure that you use the "Media in core" branch for all your media_* modules.
 (For the media modules in Thunder, we take care of that)
-* Make sure that all your media_entity related code is moved to media.
+* Make sure that all your code that uses media_entity API is modified to use the core media API.

 See here for more information:
 * [Moved a refined version of the contributed Media entity module to core as Media module](https://www.drupal.org/node/2863992)